sametmax/django-quicky/README.md

 Conditional rendering
 =======================

-You can also declare alternative rendering base on conditions, for one view:
+You can also declare alternatives based on a condition, for a single view:

     from django_quicky import view